 Do Route-Maps Need to be Configured on All Routers in the Datapath to Redirect Traffic to a Content Filter or the Default Portal in NAC

-Note: A switch cannot be used to rewrite the ToS and redirect the packet with a a route-map simultaneously, so the device rewriting ToS must be different than the one redirecting the traffic with a route-map.
+Note: An EOS switch cannot be used to rewrite the ToS and redirect the packet with a route-map simultaneously, so the device rewriting ToS must be different than the one redirecting the traffic with a route-map.

 - External Captive Portal